rsmith-nl/scripts/README.rst

 dicom2jpg.py
 ------------

-A modification of the ``dicom2png`` program mentioned below to produce JPEG output.
+A modification of the (pre 2023.12.31) ``dicom2png`` program mentioned below to produce JPEG output.
 This is meant for situaties where lossy compression is acceptable.
 For ms-windows users, this version is recommended.
 Just make sure that the location where the ImageMagick programs are installed is part of your PATH environment variable.